 And we think having that shortcut is really handy.

+But having to use it, it's not a great experience for anyone.
+We don't want people to have to turn off notifications because they're annoyed or frustrated.
 And as developers you don't want to lose the privilege to reach out to those individuals, right?
 So, by the time we're done here, we want to make sure that you have all the tools and information you need to make sure you're sending only the most meaningful notifications that you can.

 Because if you send great notifications, you'll be, making everyone who uses your app happy.
 And if you've got happy people using your app, that's going to make you happy.

+And if you guys are all happy and they're happy, that's going to make Heena and I real happy today.
 And being happy is good, right?
 So, let's get into it and talk through the notification journey and how to create the best notification experience.

 We're going to start with the first run prompt, in that initial agreement and talk about all the best ways for you to make sure your notifications are allowed and delivered.

 Then we'll talk about the best ways to provide value with all the notifications that you're sending.